keimlink/django-workshop/docs/staticfiles.rst

 It is difficult to create a website without any static files.
 Static files are all files that need not be processed by the Python interpreter - ie CSS, JavaScript, images, etc.

 So far, our project only consists of three templates and some Python files.
-So we set out to change that. `HTML5 Boilerplate <http://html5boilerplate.com/>`_ and `Bootstrap 3 <http://getbootstrap.com/>`_ will help us to do that.
+So we set out to change that.
+HTML5 Boilerplate and `Bootstrap 3 <http://getbootstrap.com/>`_ will help us to do that.

 #.
-Click at the `HTML5 Boilerplate Website <http://html5boilerplate.com/>`_ on the button
+Click at the `Initializr Website <http://www.initializr.com/>`_ on "Bootstrap"
-   "Get a custom build"
-#.
-On the following page click on "Bootstrap"
 #.
 In the section "H5BP Optional" check the "404 Page" option
 #.
 Finally click on the button "Download it!"
 #.
 Extract the ZIP archive